mgorn/mg-cxx/README.md

 }
 ```

+---

+## Patch-based workflow

+Another important part of C++MG is the patch management system.

+Rather than keeping every experiment inside one large fork, features are saved as patch sets.
+This makes it easier to:

+- separate experimental features
+- apply features one at a time
+- update against newer LLVM versions
+- track what files were changed
+- share or remove features cleanly

+This workflow keeps the project more organized and easier to maintain as LLVM changes over time.

+---

+## Implementation challenges

+Clang is a large and complex codebase.
+A language feature usually affects more than one part of the compiler.

+For a feature like class-scope `if constexpr`, changes may be needed in areas such as:

+- the parser
+- semantic analysis
+- AST declaration handling
+- template instantiation
+- diagnostics
+- tests

+The feature also needs to behave correctly in more complicated C++ cases, such as templates, access specifiers, member functions, typedefs, using declarations, and static members.

+---

 ## Goals

-C++MG is meant to answer a practical question:

-> What would C++ feel like if some common compile-time patterns were supported directly by the compiler?

-The project is especially interested in features that:
+C++MG is especially interested in features that:

-- Reduce template boilerplate
+- reduce template boilerplate
-- Make compile-time configuration easier to read
+- make compile-time configuration easier to read
-- Improve structural programming in C++
+- improve structural programming in C++
-- Keep generated code efficient
+- keep generated code efficient
-- Help humans and AI tools work with C++ more effectively
+- help humans and AI tools work with C++ more effectively

+The larger goal is to explore how C++ could become more expressive without giving up performance, control, or compatibility with systems programming workflows.

+---

 ## Contributing

 Issues, experiments, bug reports, and feature ideas are welcome.

-If you test the compiler and find a case where a feature behaves incorrectly, include:
+If you test the compiler and find a case where a feature behaves incorrectly, please include:

-- The smallest code example that reproduces the issue
+- the smallest code example that reproduces the issue
-- The command used to compile it
+- the command used to compile it
-- The expected behavior
+- the expected behavior
-- The actual behavior
+- the actual behavior
-- Your operating system and compiler build details
+- your operating system and compiler build details

+---

 ## License

-I'm still deciding on licensing, talk to me if you'd like to use this in production for some reason.
+Licensing is still being decided.
+Please get in touch before using C++MG in production.